 Paoay Church: A UNESCO World Heritage Site

-Bearing the Philippines’ rich history, the Paoay Church is a Roman Catholic place of worship that boasts of unique architecture and artistry.
+Bearing the Philippines’ rich history, the Paoay Church, also known as Saint Augustine Church, is a Roman Catholic place of worship that boasts of unique architecture and artistry.
 This makes it one of the most famous and oldest churches in the Philippines.

 Completed in 1710, the church stands strong to this day on its enormous buttress foundation that acts as a support system.
 This strengthens the stability of the church itself, allowing it to withstand earthquakes and other natural disasters.